Cub Scouts (The Scout Association): Events

 While there are few national events run by the Scout Association for Cub Scouts compared to the older sections, there are often events and competitions for the section run at district or county level with most open to the young people in that region to reduce the distance required to travel.
 Scout campsites and activity centres may also run their own events, although advertising of this is not accomplished through national Scout Association channels, such as activity days for Cub Scouts at Lower Grange farm in Kent.

 CubJam

 Cubjam (the Jam short for Jamboree which is the name given to large gatherings of Scouts) is a camp that takes place every three years and welcomes Cub Scouts from across the UK.
 It began in 2001 and run by a team from Hertfordshire Scouts starting initially in the county before becoming a regular event at Gilwell Park with events held there 2009, 2013 and 2016 which coincided with the centenary of Cub Scouts.
-Since 2019, the event has returned to Hertforshire and is now held at Phasels Wood.
+Since 2019, the event has returned to Hertfordshire and is now held at Phasels Wood.
 The event offers activities for participants and are all themed for the event: 2013, 2016 and 2019 had the themes of pirates, the wild west and 'Around the world' respectively.